payne/TMtoday1/README.md

 ### TODOs:
 1. Click on a name and see upcoming duties
+1. Idea from John F -- a button or menu item to show who does not have a duty today
+1. Automatically pull up the next toastmaster day
+1. Previous & next meeting links

 ### Done:
 1. Menu item to show everyone who has a duty